Imayeti/Fineleaf-Tea/README.md

 ## For Local Installation
   1. Clone this Repository
-  2. Run these commands to set up your local environment
+  2. Run these commands to set up your local environment:
     - $composer install
     - $npm install
     - $cp .env.example .env